eratnch/eratnch/README.md

 ### Hi there 👋
-My name is **Ratnopam Chakrabarti** and I am a software developer and architect by profession.
+I am a software developer and architect by profession.
 <!--
 **eratnch/eratnch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->